juanspinelli/EDAFifa/README.md

 ## NEW

-I create a new notebook with different visualization.
+Is create a new notebook with different visualization.
 To see it enter to Grafica Modificada.ipynb